Meet the Team

 The Association of Collaborative design was hatched by people who wanted to champion participatory design, community engagement and extend the opportunity to collaborate and connect knowledge, skills, and resources.

 We want to operate as a collaborative network.
 There is a team of ours working to shape up the ACD.
 Please find out more about who we are below.

-Sarah is the Director of Landsmith Associates, landscape architecture and urban design consultancy based in Bristol.
+Sarah is the Director of Landsmith Associates, a landscape architecture and urban design consultancy based in Bristol.
 She is passionate about the collaborative and interdisciplinary design process to inspire new places for people and nature, which contribute to health and well-being from detail design to strategy.
-Sarah is a Fellow of the Landscape Institute, member of the Design West Review Panel and founder of Bristol Soundwalks.
-Sarah is a Director of ACD CIC
+Sarah is a Fellow of the Landscape Institute, Design Council Expert, member of the Design West Review Panel and founder of Bristol Soundwalks.

 Marisa is a freelance communications producer working across private and third sectors.
 She brings experience from the fields of architecture, public advice, design, education and digital placemaking, creating resources and sharing knowledge across disciplines.
 She is passionate about the user centred design, creation and sustainability of accessible spaces and practical tools.

 Membership and Editoral

 Alex is the co-founder of The Human Restoration Project, an international active permaculture designer and teacher, an experienced community development worker and a recent MA Landscape Architect graduate.
 As someone living with ADHD, Alex work is based on the desire to find simplicity in complexity and create meaningful connections.
 She uses a panoply of embodied tools to aid her work, including systemic mapping and natural movement.
 She is currently supporting the creation and shaping of community and commercially focused projects in the UK, France and Ghana.